Brief Overview

 Citations, Impact Factors, and Research Influence

-• Increase in Citations: The number of citations per astronomy paper has been rising, indicating the growing influence and relevance of the research.
+• Increase in Citations: An increasing trend in citations per astronomy article has been observed, reflecting the increasing importance of the study.

 Journal Impact Factors

-• The Astrophysical Journal Letters (ApJL): Achieved an impact factor of 11.7 in 2024, marking a 33% growth over the previous year.
+• The Astrophysical Journal Letters (ApJL): Successfully attained an impact factor of 11.7 in 2024, registering a 33% increase from the last year.

 MetricValue/Trend